-Filmmaking was already in Van ’t Hoff’s life early on; by bringing a video camera to high school he wanted to capture moments and portray individuals, by making videos with his siblings or friends he wanted to entertain people.
-It became more serious in 2010, when he made an informative video for his education in journalism, News & Media, at the University of Applied Sciences in Amsterdam.
-In this film project he discovered all stages of the creation of a film, making him realize that this art is both his passion as well as his profession.
+Born and raised in the city of Haarlem, filmmaking was early in his life; taking a video camera to high school to capture classes for fun and making entertaining videos with his siblings or friends.
+A film project for his higher education in journalism at the Amsterdam University of Applied Sciences made him discover all the stages of making a film, making him realize that this art is his passion as well as his profession.

 When a Haarlem cinema from 1915 was about to close, Van ’t Hoff got inspired to make his first short film: ‘Cinema Palace’ (2011).
 In the same year, he started his 6-month internship as a cinematographer at the Royal Theatre Carré in Amsterdam for a television show about artists.
 Starting to work as a freelance filmmaker after his internship, he remained active at the theatre for two more years while continuing to produce short films such as the award-winning ‘Ruysdael’ (2012) — developing himself both artistically and commercially.